Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 The codebase is organized into multiple components, including baseline implementations, dataset preparation, and one extension.
 Here's a breakdown:

 ##Analysis
-Before diving into model development, we conducted an initial analysis of the Ego4D Natural Language Queries (NLQ) dataset as requested to better understand its structure and content.
+Before we dive into model development, we conducted an initial analysis of the Ego4D Natural Language Queries (NLQ) dataset as requested to better understand its structure and content.
 This included exploring the distribution of query templates to identify common linguistic patterns, analyzing the average duration of annotated clips along with their corresponding query and answer temporal segments, and examining how queries are distributed across various scenarios in the dataset.
 These exploratory steps, supported by visual plots, helped us gain valuable insights into the dataset’s characteristics and informed several design choices in the later stages of our project.

 ### Model Implementations